Guidelines for Clients

 - If your counselor concludes that counseling is not appropriate for you at this time, she/he will discuss this with you and explain signals or conditions you should look for to know when counseling would be more useful and/or effective.

-- Your counselor cannot be your friend, date, boss or instructor.
+- Your counselor cannot have dual roles e.g. cannot be your employer, instructor or friend.
 Your relationship with a counselor may be very close/intimate in its own way, but must be unique and separate from social types of interaction in order for therapy to be effective.
 If you have any concerns regarding these boundaries, you are encouraged to contact any counselor here or the director of Counseling and Consultation Services.

 - Your counselor will give you an opportunity to evaluate your counseling experience and your counselor on a "post-counseling questionnaire."
 We very much value your honest feedback, and always appreciate your comments about your experience.
 These are confidential.
 At the end of the year, counselors will get averages and a list of comments made; they will not know which clients they came from unless you choose to identify yourself.